eco619/engineering-docs/engineering-principles/code-review-standard.md

 A review should confirm that the implementation does not conflict with established engineering principles, platform architecture, or approved standards.

 When implementation and architecture diverge, the divergence should be documented, justified, or corrected.

+A code change should not redefine a previously validated core responsibility merely to resolve an implementation, integration, or linkage issue.
+Where a change appears to affect an established core responsibility or architectural boundary, it should be evaluated under the Change Management Standard before approval.

 ---